 - Tethered Design: Limited range due to the cable connecting the drone to the surface.
 If you want to explore further underwater, this might be restrictive.

 - Durability: ABS plastic construction is good for recreational use, but not ideal for tougher environments.
-Consider sturdier materials like aluminium or titanium for professional needs.
+Consider sturdier materials like aluminum or titanium for professional needs.

 - Limited for Professionals: The Mariana’s features and capabilities might not be sufficient for professional applications requiring high-end equipment.